nisanthc/binance-strategy/README.md

-## Binance-InfluxDB-Grafana
+## Binance-Strategy-InfluxDB

-   *This application is used to store the Order Updates into the InfluxDB.
-This code handles all BTC pairs order updates and store it in Influx database.
+   *This application is used to store the Order updates and the Price updates into the InfluxDB.
+This code handles all BTC pairs order updates and price updates.
 The stored data are visualized using Grafana tool.*

+   *This application also create binance strategy from the local cached database and place the order for given atl-coin.
+Refer the strategy creation requirement file docs/strategy_requirement.docs*

 ### InfluxDB Setup